denyspoltorak/odt2wiki/README.md

 ## Prepairing images for OpenGraph

 [OpenGraph](https://netpeak.net/blog/beginner-s-guide-to-open-graph-meta-tags/) clients vary in their expectations for image dimensions.
-The following ImageMagick command centers each input image in a 630x630 square after which the area is expanded to the recommended 1200x630 resolution by filling the sides of the image with white background color:
+The following ImageMagick command centers each input image in a 630x630 square (for Twitter) after which the area is expanded to the recommended 1200x630 resolution (For Facebook) by filling the sides of the image with white background color.
+This makes the resulting diagram fit any social network as it looks good both in wide and in square previews:

 `convert InputFolder/*.png -set filename:fn %[basename] -background white -resize 630x630 -gravity center -extent 1200x630 OutputFolder/%[filename:fn].png`